iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 It is no longer necessary to supply a [Viewport]($frontend) when creating a [GraphicBuilder]($frontend).
 Instead, you can supply to [RenderSystem.createGraphic]($frontend) a [CustomGraphicBuilderOptions]($frontend) containing a function that can compute the level of detail appropriate for the produced [RenderGraphic]($frontend).

-### AppUI
+### AppUi Changes

-Several changes were made in the @itwin ui packages.
-Some components in @itwin/core-react were deprecated in favor of components in @itwinui-react.
+Some components in @itwin/core-react were deprecated in favor of components in @itwin/itwinui-react.
 A few constructs were deprecated in @itwin/core-react package with alternatives elsewhere.
-The [Table]($components-react) component has been deprecated in favor of the Table in @itwinui-react.
+The [Table]($components-react) component has been deprecated in favor of the Table in @itwin/itwinui-react.
 A new @itwin/imodel-components-react package has been added and contains items related to Color, Cube, LineWeight, Navigation Aids, Quantity Inputs, Timeline and Viewport.

-The @itwin ui and @itwin/presentation-components packages are now dependent on React version 17. **Applications using the ui packages must update to React 17.** Details about React version 17 can be found in the [React Blog](https://reactjs.org/blog/2020/10/20/react-v17.html).
+The iTwin.js ui and @itwin/presentation-components packages are now dependent on React version 17. **Applications using the ui packages must update to React 17.** Details about React version 17 can be found in the [React Blog](https://reactjs.org/blog/2020/10/20/react-v17.html).

 React 16 is not an officially supported version of iTwin.js app or Extension development using the iTwin.js AppUi.